dartmouthrobotics/deeprl-uw-robot-navigation/README.md

 ## Repository structure

-`Robotics_Navigation` contains the code for the Deep RL approach.
+`Robotics_Navigation` contains the code for the Deep RL approach that we wrote.

-`Optically-Realistic-Water` contains the code for the Unity simulation of realistic underwater scenes.
+[`Optically-Realistic-Water`](https://github.com/muckSponge/Optically-Realistic-Water) contains the code for the Unity simulation of realistic underwater scenes that was used for generating realistic environments in our project.